kishiyamat/ntu-ut-ling-vwp/README.md

 ***Table***

 ???
-Let's create another function for the analysis.
+Let's create another function.
-It is going to be the first step. here, I'd like to get a data from file name. but I don't want to repeat calling `read.table` because it requires some arguments.
+It is going to be the first step we saw. here, I'd like to get a data-frame from a file name. but I don't want to repeat calling a function `read.table` because we need to specify a lot of arguments.

 So, I will make a simple function, so that we can read the data frame with a line.

 I used `getDataFrameFromFileName` for its name. if you are in the correct directory, you can read data frame from the name.

+Please copy and paste. and see if it works.

 ---